Alzheimer's Disease and Memory Disorders

 The complex needs of older patients experiencing dementia symptoms require a team of health care professionals with expertise in the field of aging.
 Our team works together to assess the patient's physical and mental wellbeing and to coordinate care in a variety of settings across the continuum.
 Yale-New Haven Hospital is a pioneer in the assessment of those with declining self-care skills and offers a wide range of services for older adults coping with Alzheimer's or dementia.
 Read more about our Geriatric Services.

 In addition, we offer one of the oldest and most comprehensive geriatric assessment programs in the United States called the Dorothy Adler Geriatric Assessment Center, an outpatient consultative service that evaluates patients with age-related problems — medical, psychological, cognitive and social — that affect daily living.
 A multidisciplinary staff comprised of geriatric physicians, psychiatrists, and social workers, work with Alzheimer's disease and dementia patients and their families to provide optimal care and coordinated resources.

-The Yale Alzheimer's Disease Research Center (ADRU) is one of 30 Alzheimer's disease research centers across the country designated and funded by the National Institute on Aging of the National Institutes of Health.
-The ADRU conducts clinical research in the treatment, neuroimaging and genetics of Alzheimer's disease and healthy aging.
+The Yale Alzheimer's Disease Research Center (ADRC) is one of 30 Alzheimer's disease research centers across the country designated and funded by the National Institute on Aging of the National Institutes of Health.
+The ADRC conducts clinical research in the treatment, neuroimaging and genetics of Alzheimer's disease and healthy aging.